What Is Rigging?

 A rigging setup — commonly known as a fly system — uses a long beam, called a batten, above the stage.
 This batten becomes the foundation for hanging essential equipment, including lights and backdrops, that will set the scene for your production.

 Quality rigging requires a complex combination of equipment to operate properly.
-The equipment setup typically includes rigging anchors for rope pulling systems, pulleys to lift heavy equipment and safety cables for hanging lights.
+Successful rigging design typically includes rigging anchors for rope pulling systems, pulleys to lift heavy equipment and safety cables for hanging lights.
 A rigging structure will vary between shows, as each production has its own scope and needs.
 As a result, stage rigging requires a versatile range of equipment that’s ready to fit any situation that arises.

 The right rigging is essential for supporting any performance, whether you’re giving a sermon or managing a theatrical show.
 With properly installed rigging, you can masterfully control the lights, backdrops and curtains throughout your show — paving the way for an unforgettable, immersive audience experience.